ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/mock-ui.md

 </ion-list>
 ```

+**Important:** Make sure you also update the `src/app/tea/tea.page.ts` file to add any new components that you now need to import. **You need to do this any time you start using an Ionic component that you are not currently using within the current page or component.**

 This creates a list of cards.
 Angular's `ngFor` structural directive is used to render the sample template for each item in the `teaData` collection.
 That looks pretty good, at least when viewed at a phone resolution, but what about other form factors?
 Those do not look quite as nice.
 We will fix that shortly, but first go back to an iPhone form factor.

 Notice the "Large Title" collapsing to a translucent header as you scroll.
 This is an iOS specific effect (you will not see it when using Material Design on Android).
 Have a look at the HTML for the page.
 There are a few key elements that provide this: